Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd/wobbly/setup.md

 Wobbly is a tool used for manual inverse telecine (IVTC), the process of converting telecined content back to its original framerate.
 It's a staple in any serious DVD encoder's toolkit, and gives you precise control over how to IVTC video.

+## Components

+Wobbly consists of two main components:

+### Wibbly

+The analysis component that examines the video and collects detailed metrics about:

+- Field patterns
+- Scene changes
+- Interlaced fades
+- Other relevant metrics

+These metrics are stored in a JSON file for Wobbly to use.

+### Wobbly

+The processing component that:

+- Reads the JSON analysis file from Wibbly
+- Determines the optimal IVTC pattern for each section
+- Applies the appropriate IVTC operations and other custom filtering set by the user
+- Produces the final progressive output

 ## Limitations

 Before installing and setting up Wobbly,